microsoft/live-share/docs/collab-vscode.md

 ![Animation of concurrent debugging](media/co-debug.gif)

-Since participants could get disconnected for some reason or may wish to stop debugging temporarily, Project Cascade also allows them to re-attach by simply launching the debugging session via an the debug tab.
+Since participants could get disconnected for some reason or may wish to stop debugging temporarily, Visual Studio Real-Time Collaboration also allows them to re-attach by simply launching the debugging session via an the debug tab.

 ![VS Debug button](media/vscode-debug-button-participant.png)